-The university, in most cases, will accept original "ink" signatures or electronic signatures (i.e., an original pen or "ink" signature is not required to have a legally enforceable contract).
+The university, in most cases, will accept signatures by email or fax (i.e., generally, an original pen and ink signature is not required to have a legally enforceable contract).

 The director of the University Contracts Office is authorized to execute supplier contracts for purchases of up to \$250,000.
 If the contract is for greater than \$250,000, the UCO will coordinate signature with an authorized university signatory.